CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 ## Billing

-Billing on LUMI-C differs from Mahti, as well as depending on which partition you are using.
-Notably, the standard partition (allocatable by node) on LUMI-C is billed based on reserved CPU-core hours (128 billing units per node hour), while on Mahti reserving one node consumes 100 BUs per hour.
-The small partition on LUMI-C (allocatable by core) is on the other hand billed either 1) per reserved CPU-core (1 BU per CPUh), or 2) per allocated chunk of 2 GB of memory _if_ your are using more than 2 GB of memory per core.
+Billing on LUMI differs from Mahti.
+The consumption of billing units (BUs) depends for example on which partition you are running on, as well as on whether you are using CPU, GPU (LUMI-G/LUMI-D) or storage resources, thus amounting to three different billing currencies.
 [See the LUMI documentation for more details and precise formulas](https://docs.lumi-supercomputer.eu/computing/jobs/billing/).

 ## Sensitive data